flavienbwk/book-devops/eng/AUDIOBOOK.md

 - Automatically provision resources during high traffic ;
 - Automatically remove unused resources.

-Included in this are Function as a Service or FaaS technologies, Container as a Service (CaaS), serverless compute platforms or SCP, self-managed storage services, and self-managed messaging services.
+Included in this are Function as a Service or FaaS technologies, Container as a Service, serverless compute platforms or SCP, self-managed storage services, and self-managed messaging services.

 By only charging for resources when they are used, serverless represents a significant economic and ecological argument.
 These technologies can reduce your bill from tens of euros to a few cents every month.